 The Vigilantes of the White.

-Henry remembered the night they terrorized the black homeless folk in the black business district.
+Henry remembered the night they terrorized the homeless folk in the colored business district.
 Since that night, the Vigilantes' crimes against colored citizens, especially business owners, had been on the rise.
 Thefts.
 Vandalism.
 In some cases, even physical assaults.
-Their crime scenes always marked by a white "V" painted on the side of a building, window, or other surface.
-And somehow, the Vigilantes had managed to stay one step ahead of Hester's law enforcement.
+And somehow, the Vigilantes had managed to remain one step ahead of Hester's law enforcement.
 Both the black and white police forces.

 Dale sighed.
 "They must have done a number on his back, because he walks with a hunch now.
 He's in a lot of pain.
 And his boss, some mean son-of-a-bitch named Clayton, said he'd fire him if the mail doesn't get delivered.
 So I told Ray I'd take care of it for him."

 Henry felt surprise shudder across his shoulders.
 "So that's why you've been doing this on your own?
 You're covering for Ray so he doesn't lose his job."
 Henry had never met a white with this much kindness towards coloreds.
 But he was still confused.
 "So why me then?"

 Dale nodded.
 "Let's just say the black workers don't like a white man on their turf.
 So I talked to Mr. Bell about having you take care of the mail for the black bunkhouses.
 And I made sure Ray won't get fired."